Research

 • DAC '23

 "G-QED: Generalized QED Pre-silicon Verification beyond Non-Interfering Hardware Accelerators".
-Saranyu Chattopadhyay, Keerthikumara Devarajegowda, Bihan Zhao, Florian Lonsing, Brandon A. D'Agostino, Ioanna Vavelidou, Vijay D. Bhatt, Sebastian Prebeck, Wolfgang Ecker, Caroline Trippel, Clark Barrett, Subhasish Mitra.
+Saranyu Chattopadhyay, Keerthikumara Devarajegowda, Bihan Zhao, Florian Lonsing, Brandon A. D'Agostino, Ioanna Vavelidou, Vijay D. Bhatt, Sebastian Prebeck, Wolfgang Ecker, Caroline Trippel, Clark Barrett, and Subhasish Mitra.
 In Proceedings of the 60th Design Automation Conference, July 2023.

 • ISCA '22